Remil-A/alx-low_level_programming/0x03-debugging/README.md

-Debugging is the process of finding bugs, problems that can prevent correct operation within computer programs, software or system.
+Debugging is the process of finding bugs defects or problems that prevent correct operation within computer programs, software, or systems.